ankykong/swear-jar/README.md

 ### Environment Setup for Production

-#### MongoDB Atlas Setup
+#### Supabase Setup
-1. Create a MongoDB Atlas account
+1. Create a Supabase account at https://supabase.com
-2. Create a new cluster
+2. Create a new project
-3. Get your connection string
+3. Get your project URL and service role key from Settings → API
-4. Whitelist Vercel's IP addresses (or use 0.0.0.0/0 for all IPs)
+4. Run the SQL schema from `database/schema.sql` in the Supabase SQL editor

 #### Plaid Setup
 1. Create a Plaid account at https://dashboard.plaid.com/